yubiuser/pihole_adlist_tool/README.md

 ---
 **Limits**

-- Disabled blocklist won't be analyzed as gravity is not including domains from deactivated adlists.
-You can enable all adlists from within the script.
+- ~~Disabled blocklist won't be analyzed as gravity is not including domains from deactivated adlists.
+You can enable all adlists from within the script.~~
+The script will warn you, if there is a mismatch between the enabled adlists and data found in the gravity database.
+Users have the choise to run gravity to clear the mismatch or proceed anyway.
+In this case the tool will analyze all availabe data, but results must be interpreted with caution. (see [8dab71](https://github.com/yubiuser/pihole_adlist_tool/commit/8dab71836c1b2407c9626b17fd592399a7ef0b58))

 -  Black/Whitelisted domains (including regex) are not considered when calculating the number of covered domains (and hits)
 	- Whitelisted domains reduce the number of blocked domains as reported by pihole compared to the calculated numbers